 Japan's state of emergency is no lockdown.
 What's in it?

-Japan’s Prime Minister Shinzo Abe has declared a month-long state of emergency in Tokyo and six other hard-hit prefectures to step up the fight against the coronavirus outbreak
+Japanese Prime Minister Shinzo Abe has declared a monthlong state of emergency in Tokyo and six other hard-hit prefectures to step up the fight against the coronavirus outbreak

 TOKYO -- Prime Minister Shinzo Abe has declared a state of emergency in Tokyo and six other hard-hit Japanese prefectures to fortify the fight against the coronavirus outbreak.
 But this is no European or Wuhan-style lockdown.
-Here is a look at what Japan's state of emergency entails:
+A look at what Japan's state of emergency entails:

 Q. WHY DID ABE DECLARE A STATE OF EMERGENCY?